otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/01-react-native-and-expo.md

 ### ImageViewer.jsx

 In the `assets` directory, create a new directory called `imgs`.
-You have been given five Pokémon images.
-Put these images into the `imgs` directory.
+You have been given a directory of Pokémon images called `pokemon-imgs`.
+Copy the contents of the `pokemon-imgs` directory into the `imgs` directory.

 In the root directory, create a new directory called `components`.
 In the `components` directory, create a new file called `ImageViewer.jsx`.
 Add the following code: